ionic-team/ionic-docs/src/content/building/ios.md

     ionic cordova prepare ios
     ```

-1. In Xcode, select a target simulator or device and click the play button.
+1. <strong>In Xcode, select a target simulator or device and click the play button.</strong>

 ## Running with the Ionic CLI